Halle-Astra/MyPacks/README.md

     The second arg is a list of other xpaths that point to information which you need.
     The default is redshift of the supernova.
-    If it isn't needed ,you can make it be a empty list but may be wrong.
+    If it isn't needed ,you can make it be a empty list.

     You need the packages below to run this program: requests    lxml    selenium